Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

 To alleviate these disorders, several approaches can be considered:

-- Healthy lifestyle : adopting a balanced diet, practicing regular physical activity and avoiding stimulants such as caffeine are healthy habits to adopt in your sleep routine.
+- Healthy lifestyle : Adopting a balanced diet, exercising regularly and avoiding stimulants like caffeine are healthy habits to adopt in your sleep routine.

-- Relaxation techniques : An hour before going to bed, meditation, yoga or deep breathing can help reduce stress and promote sleep.
+- Relaxation techniques : One hour before going to bed, meditation, yoga, or deep breathing can help reduce stress and promote sleep.

 - Cognitive behavioral therapies : These have been shown to be effective in some women in treating insomnia by changing sleep-related thoughts and behaviors (especially when lack of sleep is linked to anxiety about not falling asleep, creating a vicious cycle).

-Some people also use medications such as sleeping pills, with or without a prescription.
-However, the side effects of sleeping pills can sometimes have serious consequences for the person, such as memory problems, concentration problems, tremors and dizziness, depression, and even, paradoxically, total sleep deprivation.
+Some people also resort to medications such as sleeping pills, whether prescribed or not.
+However, the side effects of sleeping pills can sometimes have serious consequences for the individual, such as memory problems, concentration problems, tremors and dizziness, depression, and even, paradoxically, total sleep deprivation.

 Easleep Premium : An innovative solution to support you during this period